pranshugaba/pranshugaba.github.io/content/articles/building-x-and-o-using-godot.md

 By default, the background colour of the game is dark grey.
 Let's change the background colour.
 In the same "General" tab of project settings, go to Rendering -> Environment -> Default Clear Colour.
 As mentioned before, I want the game to be bright and colourful.
-I set it to `#eaeaea`, which is a bright white colour.
+I set it to `#ffffff`, which is the hex code for white.
 Feel free to choose a colour that goes with your theme.

 ### Importing assets